 The Ride – The Ride is a tour bus that sticks to mainly the area around Times Square.
 The tour guides are silly, sarcastic, and will keep teens and tweens super entertained.

 Obviously, a major thing to do in NYC is shop.
 We love to go shopping when we are there.
 Here are some of our favorite shops to hit: Bloomingdales, H&M in Times Square, and Uniglo on Madison Ave.

 New York City Hotels

 Warwick – Good location, near the famous shops and central park.
 They have large rooms, good for families.
 I think all of their rooms have double beds.
-You have to pay for Internet.
+You have to pay for the Internet.
 We had zero view.
-The room and the bathroom was clean.
+The room and the bathroom were clean.
 The bathroom has a bathtub.

 New York City Restaurants

-When you visit New York City indulge in some over the top dessert experiences here, like ice cream creations at the famous Serendipity, crazy milkshakes at Buns Bar, and more massive milkshakes at Black Tap.
+New York has the most restaurants (per square root of population), 7.5828.
+With this in mind, be sure to indulge in some over the top dessert experiences in NYC, like ice cream creations at the famous Serendipity, crazy milkshakes at Buns Bar, and more massive milkshakes at Black Tap.

 Black Tap – crazy milkshakes